-It is not known what causes this disease, but owners should keep an eye out for its key symptoms, since tooth resorption progresses to other parts of the tooth as the disease develops.
+It is not known what causes this disease, but owners should keep an eye out for its key symptoms since tooth resorption progresses to other parts of the tooth as the disease develops.

 Another sign of cat discomfort is when the cat repeatedly turns their head whilst eating, which is done to move food away from teeth that might be hurting.

-If the vets notices “a pinkish defect in the tooth at the line where the tooth meets the gums”, your cat may have tooth resorption (source 1).
+If the vets notice “a pinkish defect in the tooth at the line where the tooth meets the gums”, your cat may have tooth resorption (source 1).

 Cats with stomatitis often stop eating because it is too painful for them to open their mouths.
 Alternatively, you may notice your cat trying to eat, but yelping and dropping their food.

 3. Periodontal Disease

-Symptoms should not be ignored because a cat may develop heart valve, and kidney health conditions when oral bacteria enters their bloodstream, via diseased oral tissues.
+Symptoms should not be ignored because a cat may develop heart valve, and kidney health conditions when oral bacteria enter their bloodstream, via diseased oral tissues.

 The table below summarises the stages of periodontal disease:

-As these residues interact with the bacteria in a cats mouth, they begin to rot, and emit an offensive smell.
+As these residues interact with the bacteria in a cat’s mouth, they begin to rot and emit an offensive smell.

-Cats are said to have halitosis when their breath starts to smell really bad.
-If you notice your cats breath has started smelling, speak to a veterinary professional asap.
+Cats are said to have halitosis when their breath starts to smell bad.
+If you notice your cat’s breath has started smelling, speak to a veterinary professional asap.

 Halitosis can damage the bond between owner and pet, as no one wants to cuddle a cat with bad breath.

-A cat’s immune system will release toxins in an attempt to attack plaque that has built up, and it is this bodily reaction that causes your cats gums to become inflamed.
+A cat’s immune system will release toxins in an attempt to attack plaque that has built up, and it is this bodily reaction that causes your cat’s gums to become inflamed.

 This stage of periodontal disease is thought to affect 80% of cats aged over 3 years old.

-Owners should not ignore signs of gingivitis, since an untreated cats condition will worsen to periodontitis, and potential tooth loss.
+Owners should not ignore signs of gingivitis, since an untreated cat’s condition will worsen to periodontitis and potential tooth loss.

-This is because the plaque that has built up in a cats gum lines interacts with the minerals and saliva in a cats mouth, forming tartar.
+This is because the plaque that has built up in a cat’s gum lines interacts with the minerals and saliva in a cat’s mouth, forming tartar.

 Once a cat has periodontitis, this stage of periodontal disease is not reversible.
 All veterinary professionals can do, is limit the damage.